-Historic Resources Protected by Section 4(f) - As described in Section 3.8.2.1, construction of Segment C of the Blue and Brown Alternatives would span over or be built in the proximity of Resource 35b, a NRHP-eligible, ca. 1900 metal truss railroad bridge spanning the East Fork Trinity River north of McIntyre Road originally part of the alignment of the Houston and Texas Central Railway.
+3.9.1.2 Historic Resources Protected by Section 4(f)

+As described in Section 3.8.2.1, construction of Segment C of the Blue and Brown Alternatives would span over or be built in the proximity of Resource 35b, a NRHP-eligible, ca. 1900 metal truss railroad bridge spanning the East Fork Trinity River north of McIntyre Road originally part of the alignment of the Houston and Texas Central Railway.
 THC has concurred with a "no effect" determination for the bridge under Section 106 of the NHPA; therefore, no use would occur under Section 4(f).
+Since that determination was made, Segment C had been shifted farther away from Resources 35b to accommodate changes in the crossing of SH 5 to the north.
+As described in Section 3.8.2.2, none of the Build Alternatives would result in an adverse effect under Section 106 of the NHPA to any non-archeological historic resource.
 If changes occur during final design that would require removal or alteration of the bridge, additional analysis would be required to assess if the proposed modification is the only feasible and prudent alternative to avoidance of the bridge.
 If the bridge could not be avoided, the appropriate mitigation would be developed in coordination with the THC and DART.
 The Purple and Gold Alternatives would not affect historic resources.

-The No-Build Alternative would not result in construction or the acquisition of ROW, therefore, the No-Build alternative would have no impact on properties protected under Section 4(f).
+The No-Build Alternative would not result in construction or the acquisition of ROW, therefore, the No-Build alternative would have no impact on historic resources s protected under Section 4(f).